Skip to Main ContentSearch SiteSearch Site

 Ron Cavallaro serves as general counsel to CCRI.
 Since 2006, he has also served as general counsel to the Rhode Island Council on Postsecondary Education.
 Prior to that time, he was legal counsel for the Department of Labor and Training and worked there in part-time and full-time capacities for just over 20 years.
 From 1995 to 2009, Cavallaro also was a member of the adjunct faculty at the Southern New England School of Law, now the University of Massachusetts School of Law.
 Contact Ron Cavallaro.

-Madeline BurkeMadeline Burke, Executive Director of Strategic Partnerships; Liston Campus Leader
+Madeline BurkeMadeline Burke, Dean of Career and Technical Education, Early College & Community Partnerships; Liston Campus Leader

 Amy KempeAmy Kempe, Chief of Staff